This story is brought to you by Poppy the AV, an all-electric self-driving Cruise vehicle, who knows the ins and outs of the City.

 Where to Eat in Dogpatch

-Owner Heena Patel spent years cultivating her craft at La Cocina before opening her first restaurant, Besharam(1275 Minnesota St.), where the innovative menu riffs on traditional Indian cuisine with Californian flair. // The cozy, no-frills, laid-back Just For You Cafe (732 22nd St.) has been a popular breakfast destination since well before Dogpatch landed on the radar.
+Owner Heena Patel spent years cultivating her craft at La Cocina before opening her first restaurant, Besharam(1275 Minnesota St.), where the innovative menu riffs on traditional Indian cuisine with Californian flair. // Covid proved fatal for longtime gathering spot Serpentine.
+Currently in its place, find pop-up restaurant Anomaly(2495 3rd St.), which is serving beautifully plated tasting menus at $99 a person. // The cozy, no-frills, laid-back Just For You Cafe (732 22nd St.) has been a popular breakfast destination since well before Dogpatch landed on the radar.
 Make the most important meal of the day count with eggs any style teamed with pork chops, apple-sausage, or catfish on housemade breads.
-Their beignets are legendary. // We love the homemade pasta and thin crust pizzas served in the bright yellow Victorian house that is Piccino (1001 Minnesota St.). // Gilberth's Rotisserie & Grill (2427 3rd St.) is labor of love: While chef/owner Gilberth Cab, originally from the Yucatan, is creating his Latin-fusion menus, his wife Julia sources the best wines for pairing. // Simple in decoration and with only few tables, Marcella's Lasagneria (1099 Tennessee St.) will win you over with freshly made lasagnas for carnivores and vegetarians alike. // Already an old-timer in Dogpatch, Hard Knox Café (2526 3rd St.) aims to sate your soul with Southern comfort food.
+Their beignets are legendary. // We love the homemade pasta and thin crust pizzas served inside and on the sunny patio at the bright yellow Victorian house that is Piccino (1001 Minnesota St.). // Gilberth's Rotisserie & Grill (2427 3rd St.) is labor of love: While chef/owner Gilberth Cab, originally from the Yucatan, is creating his Latin-fusion menus, his wife Julia sources the best wines for pairing. // Simple in decoration and with only few tables, Marcella's Lasagneria (1099 Tennessee St.) will win you over with freshly made lasagnas for carnivores and vegetarians alike.
+We're fans of the new build-your-own bellinis at lunch. // An old-timer in Dogpatch, Hard Knox Café (2526 3rd St.) aims to sate your soul with Southern comfort food.
 Look for their exceptional Belgian waffles paired with crisp fried chicken and cornbread muffins. // Long Bridge Pizza Co.
-(2347 3rd St.) is Dogpatch's answer to the neighborhood pizza place. // We Californians love our Mexican food.
-Glena's Tacos & Margaritas (632 20th St.) quickly became a destination in the 'hood for the simple stuff done right.
-Bonus points for pretty green tiles and tropical plants with vacation vibes. // Organic everything—avocado toast, burger, breakfast burrito, smoothie bowl—is on the menu at The Plant Cafe(2335 Third St.). // Gluten lovers grab bagels and breakfast sandos at Wooly Pig(2295 3rd St.), a homey spot that's all about community and friendly serviced.
+(2347 3rd St.) is Dogpatch's answer to the neighborhood pizza place, though Tuesdays and Wednesdays bring burgers and chicken parm. // Organic everything—avocado toast, burger, breakfast burrito, smoothie bowl—is on the menu at The Plant Cafe(2335 Third St.), which has added grocery items and organic barbecue to its offering. // Gluten lovers grab breakfast sandos and banh mi at Wooly Pig(2295 3rd St.), a homey spot that's all about community and friendly serviced.
 Soups and salads are also on offer.

-Snacks + Specialty Shops
+Cafes + Specialty Shops

 Where to Grab a Drink in Dogpatch

-Museums + Galleries
+Museums + Galleries + Music

-The neighborhood's budding creative scene is perhaps nowhere more evident than at Minnesota Street Project(1275 Minnesota St. and 1150 25th St.), a collection of warehouse dedicated to providing "economically sustainable spaces for art galleries, artists, and related nonprofits."
-Check the website for a variety of special exhibitions. // The Museum of Craft and Design (2569 3rd St.) is a cultural oasis for rotating exhibits and public programming.
-Don't miss the gift shop, stocked with a sharply curated selection of beautifully crafted goods. // Dogpatch Arts Plaza (19th and Indiana St.) transforms a once-dead-end street into an 8,000-square-foot public outdoor art gallery for large-scale installations and concerts.
-Check the website for a schedule of events.
+The neighborhood's budding creative scene is perhaps nowhere more evident than at Minnesota Street Project(1275 Minnesota St. and 1150 25th St.), a collection of three warehouses dedicated to providing "economically sustainable spaces for art galleries, artists, and related nonprofits."
+Check the website for a variety of special exhibitions. // The Midway(900 Marin St.), bordering Dogpatch and Bayview, is easily one of the city's most popular mixed-use venues.
+Go for the immersive sound experience at Envelop SF, stay for creative culinary events, art exhibits, DJ sets, and block parties. // Arts patron and Chronicle Books publisher Nion McEvoy finally got a museum with his own name on it.
+McEvoy Foundation for the Arts(1150 25th St.) houses the family's collection—think Diane Arbus, Libby Black, Andy Warhol, and David Hockney—and hosts rotating exhibitions of contemporary art as well as screenings, performances, and literary events. // The Museum of Craft and Design (2569 3rd St.) is a sweet little space for rotating exhibits and public programming.
+Don't miss the gift shop, stocked with a sharply curated selection of beautifully crafted goods. // Founded by Claudia Altman-Siegel in 2009, Altman Siegel(1150 25th St.) gallery brings internationally recognized fine artists to the neighborhood. // Hugomento(795 22nd St.), an ethereally beautiful gallery with a slight Japanese accent, got off to rocky start.
+One day after the new showroom's opening, the City of San Francisco shut down due to Covid-19.
+Show your support by shopping handmade earthenware and sculpture. // Dogpatch Arts Plaza (19th and Indiana St.) transforms a once-dead-end street into an 8,000-square-foot public outdoor art gallery for large-scale installations.

 Fitness + Outdoors